• Home

 However, if you’re heading to high altitude regions like Alishan, Hehuanshan, Yushan, Snow Mountain, and the likes, brace yourself!
 Temperatures often dip below 5°C here, and there’s also a good chance to see snow at some of these spots.

-Hehuan Mountain blanketed in snow.
+Hehuan Mountain is blanketed in snow.

 15 Awesome Things to Do in Taiwan in Winter